sudarpo/sudarpo.github.io/notes/import-vm/readme.md

 1. Terminate the instance once you are done.

-## Side Note - Import and launch Windows 11
+## Side Note - Import and launch Windows 11 in AWS EC2

 As of Feb 2024, there was an issue importing Windows 11 image.